-GENERAL II.
-COMMON AREA.
-OTHER ASSOCIATION-OWNED PROPERTY AND AMENITY RULES
+II.
+GENERAL COMMON AREA, OTHER ASSOCIATION-OWNED PROPERTY AND AMENITY RULES

-- 2.1 Camping Prohibited.
+2.1 Camping Prohibited.
 Camping is prohibited on Common Areas and other Association-owned properties, except in the Campground, when it is in operation, or at specifically designated areas when organized by Tahoe Donner recreational programming which is to include supervision by staff.
-C&Rs Article VIII, Section 1(a)(v). - 2.2 Off-Road Vehicles.
-Snowmobiles, motor-powered bikes, all-terrain vehicles (ATV's), off-road motorcycles and off-road use of any motorized vehicle is prohibited on Common Areas, and other Association-owned properties, except that the Association may use such vehicles in the furtherance of its operations. - 2.3 Skating/Skateboarding.
-Roller skating and in-line skating activities which are unreasonably hazardous, create an annoyance, or cause damage, and all skateboarding activities are prohibited at all Association facilities, amenities and parking lots. - 2.4 Vegetation Removal.
+C&Rs Article VIII, Section 1(a)(v).

+2.2 Off-Road Vehicles.
+Snowmobiles; off-highway vehicles (e.g., ATV's, UTV's, SXS's); motorcycles; motorized bicycles (i.e., mopeds); Class 2 and 3 electric bicycles; motor-propelled scooters or boards; electric unicycles; and off-road use of any other motor-propelled vehicle is prohibited in Common Areas, and other Association-owned properties, with the following exceptions.
+First, the Association may use such vehicles in the furtherance of its operations.
+Second, golf carts are authorized for use on the golf course.
+Third, Class 1, 2 and Class 3 electric bicycles and motorcycles are allowed in Association parking lots.
+Fourth, mobility assistive devices for those medically certified as disabled are allowed.
+Finally, Class 1 electric bicycle usage is authorized on the Association trail and fire road system segments designated and regulated for their use through Association open space and trails policies.

+The California Vehicle Code definitions of any terms used here in, sections 406, 12804.9, 21113, 21207.5, and 24016 of, and to add sections 312.5 and 21213 as adopted October 7, 2015, shall apply to any interpretation of this rule.

+2.3 Skating/Skateboarding.
+Roller skating and in-line skating activities which are unreasonably hazardous, create an annoyance, or cause damage, and all skateboarding activities are prohibited at all Association facilities, amenities and parking lots.

+2.4 Vegetation Removal.
 No person shall remove any tree, shrub or other vegetation from, or plant any tree, shrub, or other vegetation upon the Common Area, or other Associationowned properties.
 Written permits for brush and/or downed wood removal must be obtained from the Forestry Department.
 Permits must be in the personal possession of any person doing such cutting and be available for inspection by any Association employee.
-C&Rs Article VII, Section 1. - 2.5 After Hours Use.
+C&Rs Article VII, Section 1.

+2.5 After Hours Use.
 Any use of amenities or facilities after closing, either for the day, or for the season, is prohibited.
 Golf course patrons who have checked in at the Pro Shop may play until dark.
 Such players must have a season pass or pro shop daily receipt in their personal possession and available for inspection by any Association employee.
 Tennis players may use the tennis courts until dark.
-Such players must have a valid amenity access card in their possession for inspection by any Association employee. - 2.6 Dumping of Refuse.
+Such players must have a valid amenity access card in their possession for inspection by any Association employee.

+2.6 Dumping of Refuse.
 No person may dump refuse, including without limitation, charcoal briquettes, ashes, construction debris, yard clippings, household garbage, machinery or machinery parts on any Common Area, facility or other Association-owned property.